Some of the most common issues that we see emailed in to soehelp and their resolutions.

 The PDF should now display the filled in forms without the default blue highlight color covering it up.

-SUMail accounts can utilize the Junk folder to both manage mail filtering and block messages.
-Additional information, including instructions, can be found on the Use Junk Email Filters and Filter Junk Email and Spam.
+Your SU email accounts can utilize the Junk folder to both manage mail filtering and block messages.
+You can report incoming emails as Junk or Phishing in Outlook or in SUMail on the web.